GroupCamp/GroupCamp-API/doc-provisioning/core_v1/GET_core_v1_groups.md

 ## Return value

 This method returns a JSON structure.
-An array, all elements are of type <a href="../types/SimpleGroup.html">SimpleGroup</a>
+An array, all elements are of type [SimpleGroup](../types/SimpleGroup.md)

 Name   |  Type   |  Description
 -------|---------|-------------